paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-014-california-debris-commission.md

 ### Statutory Notes

 #### References in Text
+Executive Document Numbered 267, referred to in text, contained a report by a board of engineers created by act Oct.
+1, 1888, ch.
+1057, 25 Stat.
+498.

-Executive Document Numbered 267, referred to in text, contained a report of Lieut.
+Executive Document Numbered 98, referred to in text, contained a report of Lieut.
 Col. G. H. Mendell, Corps of Engineers, U.S.A., dated Jan.
 26, 1882, prepared pursuant to a provision in act June 14, 1880, ch.
 211, 21 Stat.
-196. Executive Document Numbered 98, also referred to in text, contained a report by a board of engineers created by act Oct.
-1, 1888, ch.
-1057, 25 Stat.
-498.
+196.

 #### Transfer of Functions
 California Debris Commission abolished and functions transferred to Secretary of the Army by Pub.
 L. 99–662, title XI, § 1106, Nov.
 17, 1986, 100 Stat.
 4229, set out as a note under [section 661 of this title](./chapter-014-california-debris-commission.md#section-661).